monscierge/localize-joi/README.md

 # localize-joi

-> Translate your JSON using joi!
+> Translate your JSON using joi

 ## Add localizable string objects in your joi schema: